ermongroup/a-nice-mc/README.md

 Currently, we draw the initial samples from the untrained model (with randomly initialized samples).
 This sounds a bit crazy, but it works in our experiments.
 For domains with higher dimensions it might be better to start with a chain that has higher acceptance rate.

+## Citation
+If you use this code for your research, please cite our paper.
+(Will come out on arXiv soon)

+## Related Projects
+[markov-chain-gan](https://github.com/jiamings/markov-chain-gan): training a transition operator for a Markov chain.
+This contains part of the image generation experiments for this paper.

 ## Contact
 [tsong@cs.stanford.edu](mailto:tsong@cs.stanford.edu)